What if you could discover life’s inherent meaning without belief, guilt, or religion?

 Raised as a fundamentalist Christian, educated in institutions steeped in the traditions of the ultra-conservative Southern Baptist Convention, yet initiated into Kriya Yoga by a direct disciple of Paramahansa Yogananda, you could say my quest to find a spiritual basis for personal meaning and fulfillment has been significant.

-My experiences within the Christian church and later in Kriya Yoga convinced me that I was still required to adopt someone else’s version of truth.
+My experiences within the Christian church and later in Kriya Yoga convinced me that I was still required to adopt someone else’s version of the truth.
 I came to realize that just because someone said something is true, doesn’t make it so.
 I saw first-hand how most people’s definition and interpretation of religion is superficial at best and crumbles under the mildest scrutiny.
 As the years have passed, I came to see that religion is not something I could endorse.
 My own direct experiences have proven it to be a hindrance rather than a path to self-discovery, growth, and happiness.

-I live in the Silicon Valley with my black Labrador, Sir Buddy ~ Lord Protector of the Realm
+I live in Southern California with my youngest son, Jay, and our black Labrador, Sir Buddy ~ Lord Protector of the Realm.